Wednesday, 22 June 2011

 NAH was interviewed for an electronics engineering job at Westinghouse Signals in 1984, just before we married and moved down here.
 He didn't take that job, but after a couple of dalliances elsewhere joined Westinghouse Brakes instead in 1990.
 The project he was working on moved to Westinghouse Signals in 1992 and so NAH had a 'free transfer' over there too.
 He stayed there until three years ago.

 I decided a while ago the Westinghouse symbol on Invensys' premises gates on Hawthorn Road was going to be my picture for today's post.
 However, NAH told me they've long gone: it's shame he didn't rescue them from the rubbish skip when they were thrown out.
-Instead, I'm showing you one of the ones on the gates of the Westinghouse Sports and Social Club on Marshfield Road.
+Instead, I'm showing you one of the ones on the gates of the Westinghouse Sports and Social Club on Bristol Road.
 These gates are endangered - as evidenced by their peeling paint - as there are proposals to build new houses on the land.
 The latest plans have just been rejected by the Town Council.

 This is for ABC Wednesday and forms the 23rd of my themed posts about Chippenham.